maruel/sillybot/README.md

 ## Hardware requirement

-- LLM: a recent AMD or Intel with 16GiB of RAM or a MacBook Pro.
+- LLM: any <4 years old computer really.
 A GPU is not required.
+If you are unsure, start with Qwen2 1.5B by using `model: "qwen2-1_5b-instruct-q8_0"` in the `llm:` section of `config.yml`.
+This requires 2GiB of RAM.
+Go up with larger models from there.
 - Image Generation: a GPU with 4.7GiB of video memory (VRAM) available or a MacBook Pro.
 While it works on CPU, expect a minute or two to generate each image.

-You can use 2 computers: one running the LLM and one the image generation.
+You can use 2 computers: one running the LLM and one the image generation!
+Start the server manually then use the `remote:` option in `config.yml`.

 ## Installation